 Tunnel of Oppression

 Housing and Residence Life hosts the bi-annual Human Library event.
 Several students, faculty, and staff members volunteer their time and their stories in an effort to show the different lived experiences that exist here on TCU’s campus.
-Hundreds of Horned Frogs visit the library in order to schedule a time with one or many of these individuals, in order to hear their story and learn from their narratives.
+Hundreds of Horned Frogs visit the library to schedule a time with one or many of these individuals to hear their stories and learn from their narratives.